Christos-Hadjinikolis/Christos-Hadjinikolis.github.io/_posts/2020-09-02-BREXIT-NLP-dataset.md

 2. Label tweets related to BREXIT as either PRO or CON;
 3. Calculate a ratio between the 2 and produce a number that would represent their political stance.

-After experimenting a bit, we figured out that using one's own tweets would not be enough.
+After experimenting a bit, I figured out that using one's own tweets would not be enough.
 Many twitter users don't tweet that often and when they do, they are not really concerned with the EU or BREXIT.
-So we thought that maybe we can use the tweets of the people that one follows.
+So I thought that maybe we can use the tweets of the people that one follows.
 This draws from social science and ideas behind tribalism:
 > "...you are likely to be ideologically aligned with the positions of your peers [or of those you follow on twitter ;)]!"

 ## The dataset
-In order to be able to label tweets, I had to develop an NLP ML model for the job.
-For this task, I needed a relatively big corpus of labelled tweets.
-To that end, I turned to an [article by BBC](https://www.bbc.com/news/uk-politics-eu-referendum-35616946) at the time, which categorised MPs according to the public stance on BREXIT.
+In order to be able to label tweets, I had to develop an NLP ML model.
+To do so, I needed a relatively big corpus of labelled tweets.

+I turned to an [article by BBC](https://www.bbc.com/news/uk-politics-eu-referendum-35616946) at the time, which categorised MPs according to the public stance on BREXIT.
 Using a twitter list that had the twitter handles of 449 MPs at the time and using the twitter API, I accumulated a corpus of 60,941 tweets from 449 UK MPs (at the time).
 Tweets had one or more of the following keywords:
 ```python
 key_words = ['European union', 'European Union', 'european union', 'EUROPEAN UNION',
     'Brexit', 'brexit', 'BREXIT',